arturoc/FaceSubstitution/readme.md

 ## CloningWrapper

 Provides a single class `Clone`, that wraps the GPUCloning approach with a simple interface. `Clone` contains the shader source inline, which means you only need `Clone` to do cloning -- no extra files are required.

+## FaceSubstitution

+Uses CloningWrapper with ofxFaceTracker to clone a face from disk onto a face in real time.